Golden-Burke Scout Center

 Skills Instructor Council Strip

-After volunteering a minimum of 40 hours of service, a Skills Instructor will recieve a restricted Crossroads of America Council Skills Instructor council strip.
+After volunteering a minimum of 40 hours of service, a Skills Instructor will receive a restricted Crossroads of America Council Skills Instructor council strip.
 Levels will continue at 80 hours, 120 hours, 160 hours and 200 hours.

 Skills Instructor Hall of Fame

-After volunteering a minimum of 200 hours of service, a Skills Instructor will becom eligible for induction in the Skills Instructor Hall of Fame.
+After volunteering a minimum of 200 hours of service, a Skills Instructor will become eligible for induction in the Skills Instructor Hall of Fame.
 Inductees' names and induction dates are engraved onto the Hall of Fame plaque and the most recent inductee's photograph is displayed.
 The Hall of Fame plaque is displayed in the lobby of the Golden-Burke Scout Center.